All sessions will run approximately 40 minutes.

 6th - 8th Grade: Milky Way Galaxy Tour

-Identify circumpolar and seasonal constellations, and the Milky Way.
+Students identify circumpolar/seasonal constellations and the Milky Way, while talking about distances between the stars in the Milky Way in a three-dimensional sense.
 Locate star clusters and nebulae.
-Learn about the birth, life and death of stars.
+Learn about the birth, life, and death of stars.
 Learn how we determine where we are in our Milky Way Galaxy.

-Locate the celestial pole and equator, ecliptic, meridian and zenith.
+Locate the celestial pole and equator, ecliptic, meridian, and zenith.
 Identify constellations.
 Understand how the stars appear to move in our sky and how these stars form our galaxy.
-Learn how our galaxy fits into the universe and how our universe may have formed, creating what we see today.
+Learn how the galaxy fits into the Universe and how our Universe may have formed, creating what we see today.